lovexyn0827/MessMod/README.md

 Set the size of the text in the HUDs.

-Available values: Any real number
+Available values: Any positive real number

 Default value: `1.0`